nasa/common-mapping-client/docs/core-docs/DEVELOPER_MANUAL.md

 <a id=""/>
 ## Components and State with React & Redux
 [The React framework](https://facebook.github.io/react/) let's you break all of your UI components up into independent modules.
 Those modules then base their rendering on a state machine you define for them and React takes care of efficiently determining when and how much to edit the DOM.
 [Redux](http://redux.js.org/) centralizes that state machine and creates a single data flow path to keep everything coherent.
 In general, try to keep every aspect of the rendering located and editable in the state.

-Most of the syntax for components and the filestructure paradigm are driven by Redux more than React.
+Most of the syntax for components and the file structure paradigm are driven by Redux more than React.
 Here are the main pieces of React/Redux that we deal with:

-* **Store** - Wraps the application state and provides an api to dispatch _actions_ that create a new state.
-The store will then pass that new state to React to render the new applcation state in the DOM.
+* **Store** - Wraps the application state and provides an API to dispatch _actions_ that create a new state.
+The store will then pass that new state to React to render the new application state in the DOM.
 * **State** - One big object that represents the current state of the application.
-The combination of this and the reducer constitutes the application's state machine.
+The combination of this and the reducers constitutes the application's state machine.
-* **Reducers** - These functions accept the current state of the applicaiton and an action object.
-They then perform an update to create the new applicaiton state that will be passed back to the store.
+* **Reducers** - These functions accept the current state of the application and an action object.
+They then perform an update to create the new application state that will be passed back to the store.
 * **ReducerFunctions** - These are the actual function definitions that the Reducer will call to modify the state.
 This layer of indirection was developed in CMC to make overrides and expansion of Core reducers cleaner.
 * **Actions** - These are JS objects, or functions that return JS objects, that contain action definition data.
 In CMC Core, the functions under `Actions/` create these objects.
 * **Components** - These are the React objects that define a component's render logic within the DOM.
 They track some subset of the application state to base their rendering on and can dispatch actions to modify the application state.
 * **Containers** - These are Components that primarily aggregate smaller components.
 They will often track very little state but may define a common action abstraction that is passed to children components.
 They let you group related components together while isolating their rendering.
   * _Note_: CMC Core does not strictly adhere to this definition at present but is slowly migrating to this paradigm
-* **Models** - These are smaller pieces of the application state that let you modularlize state and create re-usable object models.
+* **Models** - These are smaller pieces of the application state that let you modularize state and create re-usable object models.
   * _Note_: This is not strictly a React/Redux idiom
 * **Constants/ActionTypes** - These are constant strings that are used to uniquely identify actions.
 They are not strictly necessary but are useful to avoid simple errors.